Simon-Ing/Cosmo_Ai/README.md

 ## Roulette Test (experimental)

-The `roulettetest` program is similar to `makeimage`, but can generate extra images to test the behaviour of the Roulettes model.
+The `roulettetest` program is similar to the old `makeimage`, but can generate extra images to test the behaviour of the Roulettes model.
 In particular,

 + `-A` takes a comma separated list of floating point values, which are taken